aplteam/Tatin/docs/SyntaxReference.md

 ### ClearCache
 ```
-(rc report)←ClearCache dummy
+(rc report)←ClearCache url
 ```

-Clears the cache, meaning that all subdirectories but `temp\` are removed from the folder `GetPathToPackageCache` points to.
+Clears the cache, which is the folder `GetPathToPackageCache` points to.

+* If `url` is empty all subdirectories but `temp\` are removed
+* If `url` is not empty then only the given domain is removed from the cache

 ### CreateReInstallParms